dini-ag-kim/avram/specification.md

 A value is always valid if the definition contains neither of keys `pattern`, `positions`, and `codes`.

+Note that the pattern is not anchored by default, so `^` and/or `$` must be included to match start and/or end of the value.

 ### Validation against positions

 A string value is valid against [positions](#positions) if all substrings defined by character positions of the positions are valid against the corresponding data element definitions.
 Character positions are counted by Unicode code points.